Scientific Research & Technical Services

 Leadership

-Mr. Usher holds a Bachelor’s degree in Marine Biology from the University of New England.
+Lucas is a certified Project Management Professional (PMP) and holds a bachelor’s degree in marine biology from the University of New England.

 Contact: